-Established in 2004 by entrepreneur Craig Jacobs, Fundudzi is a clothing brand that believes that clothing should be a reflection of one’s conscience, and is therefore committed to sustainability not only through the materials selected for every piece created and the brand’s approach to their design, but in every aspect of their work.
+Established in 2004 by entrepreneur Craig Jacobs, Fundudzi is a clothing brand that believes that clothing should be a reflection of one’s conscience and is therefore committed to sustainability not only through the materials selected for every piece created and the brand’s approach to their design but in every aspect of their work.

 The label was born out of a desire to help change the perception of our home, Africa, through presenting ranges inspired, designed and created here according to the highest level of quality.

-The local clothing brand provides a capsule wardrobe for free spirited individuals seeking pieces with a distinctive signature which subtly draw inspiration from the people and places unsoiled by the noise of modern life.
+The local clothing brand provides a capsule wardrobe for free spirited individuals seeking pieces with a distinctive signature which subtly draws inspiration from the people and places unsoiled by the noise of modern life.

-The Joinery brand takes pride in designing and producing organic, unique goods, ethical fashion and accessories, while striving for a high-end design aesthetic with an African conscience.
+The Joinery brand takes pride in designing and producing organic, unique goods, ethical fashion, and accessories, while striving for a high-end design aesthetic with an African conscience.

-The joinery proudly makes tailor made products from 100% recycled plastic bottles; saving recycled plastic helps the brand to make beautiful and up-cycled items and garments.
+The joinery proudly makes tailor-made products from 100% recycled plastic bottles; saving recycled plastic helps the brand to make beautiful and up-cycled items and garments.
 They partner with manufacturers who share their sustainable interest in promoting carbon-free, carbon-neutral and carbon-negative products or materials wherever possible.